mitch-seymour/rp-connect-pizza-tracker/README.md

 We won't judge you, but we do want to help you implement an order tracker so you can keep up with the big chains.
 You're a Redpanda customer so you have access to state of the art streaming tech to build real-time systems.
 Let's get started.

+# Design
+Our system will provide real-time tracking for pizza orders, allowing customers to monitor their order status and track the delivery in real-time.
+The system follows an event-driven architecture using Redpanda for handling order status updates and real-time delivery tracking.

+## Key Features
+- Order Status Updates: As the order progresses (e.g., "Received", "Preparing", "Out for Delivery", "Delivered"), events are published to a Kafka topic, and customers are notified in real-time.
+- Real-Time GPS Tracking: Drivers update their GPS location periodically, which is streamed to the customer app, enabling live delivery tracking.
+- Asynchronous Notifications: A notification service listens for order updates and triggers SMS or push notifications to keep customers informed throughout the process.

+By decoupling services with Redpanda, the system scales efficiently and ensures reliable event processing for real-time tracking and notifications.

+## Setup
+First, start Redpanda.

 ## Setup

 First, we need to create a topic to hold all of the order events.
 The events will look something like this.